 Express and simplify the negation of this expression, namely S∩T⊈U, in terms of quantifiers.

-Solution: Recall that the negation rules for quantifiers always switches the universal quantifier (“for all”) to an existential quantifier (“there exists”).
+Solution: Recall that the negation rules for quantifiers always switch the universal quantifier (“for all”) to an existential quantifier (“there exists”).
 Once we have this in mind, reasoning out the problem becomes easy.
 What we need to express is that there exists an element of both S and T that is not contained in U.

 ∃x, (x∈S AND x∈T AND x∉U)